StabiBerlin/ocrd_butler/README.rst

 Ideas
 -----

-- Excecution times of tasks
+- Start date / Excecution times of tasks
 - input and output filegroups are not always from the previous processor
   - could be more complicated - maybe we get it from the ocrd-tools.json
 - forms with json-schema (directly builded from ocrd_tools.json?